mobbr/mobbr-api-v1/payments/README.md

 **Arguments**

     data                 : email,URL,JSON,username
-    amount (optional)    : positive floating point
+    amount *optional*    : positive floating point
-    currency (optional)  : ISO-code
+    currency *optional*  : ISO-code
-    invoiced (optional)  : TRUE or FALSE, will only pay recipients that have complete profiles, optional annotated (optional) : TRUE or FALSE, boolean, leaves internal bookkeeping in (fields starting with a .), optional referrer )optional)  : URL, the origin of the payment, optional
+    invoiced *optional*  : TRUE or FALSE, will only pay recipients that have complete profiles annotated *optional* : TRUE or FALSE, leaves internal bookkeeping in (fields starting with a .) referrer *optional*  : URL, the origin of the payment

 **Example 1**, previewing only recipients of a payment to a Github URL, no amount or currency specified.

+Request

     curl
     -X POST